Confused about your exam or college applications?

 Legal Aid Centres are also made mandatory by the Bar Council of India.
 This has led to most universities and colleges owning a legal aid centre for namesake.
 The activities that are conducted by the Legal Aid Centre help law students in understanding the status of said universities and colleges.
 The objective of the establishment of this centre in a law school is to provide legal awareness and aid to the nearby villages or places.
 Private universities are better equipped with such amenities as compared to the government colleges of the country.
 Therefore, the exposure provided at these universities is better and more diverse as compared to the other colleges.

 There is no need to reiterate the importance of a good placement record of any university or institution.
-Candidates will naturally drift towards the colleges which provide assured placements and placement assistance to its students.
+Candidates will naturally drift towards the colleges which provide assured placements and placement assistance to their students.
 Around 98 per cent of students prefer to get a job after completing their law degrees and start working full-time.
 Thus, you must check the kind of placements that your targetted university offers and the companies that visit for recruitment.

 Top Colleges for Law Admissions in India